raulnq/Jal.Monads/README.md

         }
     }

-But in a real application this code is not enough to cover all the possible scenarios that could be happen during the execution, ending with a code something like this
+But in a real application this code is not enough to cover all the possible scenarios that could happen during its execution, ending with a code something like this

     public bool ChargeMoney(int id, decimal amount)
     {